Mori-hub/Lottie-Dialogs/README.md

 # Lottie Dialoges

 This is kind of a dialog.
-This includes Lottie animations in two differnt size.
+This includes Lottie animations in two  different sizes.
 ## Features

 - lottie animation